-Buying your first home is a big deal.
-There are great advantages to owning a home but there are also a lot of responsibilities associated with ownership as well.
+Buying your first home is probably the most significant purchase in your life.
+There are great advantages to owning a home, but there are also a lot of responsibilities associated with ownership as well.
 Here are some questions for you to think about when considering if you are ready to purchase a home:

 - Do you plan to stay in your new home for at least a few years?

 - Have you saved for the up-front costs of purchasing a home?

 - In addition to your mortgage payment, have you planned for property taxes, home insurance premiums, and utilities?

 - Will you have an emergency fund to take care of repairs?

 - Are you prepared to keep up with maintenance, yard work, and other responsibilities of homeownership?

 The home buying process

 Step 1: Pre-qualification

 Simply talk to one of our Mortgage Loan Officers or apply online to decide which loan is best for your needs.
 We’ll provide a range of options based on your income, how much you owe, and any goals you’d like to meet.
 You will walk out of the door with a pre-qualification for your loan.
 You can also pre-qualify yourself online.
 Just fill in the type of loan you want, the purchase price and down payment, your monthly income and debt, and the balance on all of your credit cards.
 You’ll see an estimated interest rate, monthly payment, and other details.*